cmdenis/Self-Making-Album/README.md

 If everything goes well, the script should be able to produce a complete album that is at least interesting to listen to.
 Using some random parameters, I think it'd be cool if you could generate basically a entirely new album everytime you run the script.

-I haven't decided yet if I'll build the system with a central seed so as to be able to reproduce an album.

 ## Audio Examples